scottishgovernment/resources.mygov.scot/_standard/technology-assessment.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/technology-assessment/
 categories: documentation
-summary: Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them
+summary: Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them.
 tags:
 - policy
 type: standard